psychogenic/MaxThermo/README.md

 	}

-See the project home for more details on API and use: http://flyingcarsandstuff.com/project/MaxThermo/
+See the project home for more details on API and use: http://flyingcarsandstuff.com/project/MaxThermo/ as well as the included examples.

 Features
 ========
-	* Support for multiple device types using the same API (Max31855, Max6675)
+	* Support for multiple device types using the same API (Max31855, Max6675, DS7505)
-	* Support for thermocouple data
+	* Support for thermocouple/temperature data
 	* Support internal data (where available, like on the Max31855), to access device temperature, specific fault descriptions (open circuit, short circuits, etc.)
 	* Support for memory-efficient logging (see the TempLogger example)
+	* Unified API is extended as required to support device-specific features (e.g. setThermostat() for the DS7505)

 License
 =======